Kodeglot/vue-calendar/README.md

 - 🧩 **TypeScript support** with full type definitions
 - 📱 **Responsive design** for all screen sizes
 - 🔌 **Easy to integrate** with any Vue 3 project
+- 🛡️ **CSS Style Isolation** - All styles prefixed with `.vc-calendar` to prevent conflicts with host apps
 - 🖱️ **Drag and drop support** for event management
 - 🖱️ **Click to create events** - Click on empty space to create new events with automatic time rounding
 - 🖱️ **Improved event interaction**: Edit modal only opens on single click, not on drag or resize